Stevo Dragišić: October 2000 and after

 SPS leader Slobodan Milošević was defeated by Vojislav Koštunica of the Democratic Opposition of Serbia (DOS) alliance in the 2000 Yugoslavian presidential election, an event that led to wide-ranging changes in Serbian politics.
 Yugoslavia's first and only direct elections for the Chamber of Republics took place concurrently with the presidential election; Dragišić was not a candidate, and his term in the federal assembly came to an end in October.
 He was also defeated in his bids for re-election to the Belgrade and Zemun assemblies in the 2000 Serbian local elections, which took place at the same time.

 Following Milošević's defeat, a new Serbian parliamentary election was held in December 2000.
 For this election, the entire country was counted as a single electoral division and all mandates were assigned at the discretion of successful parties or coalitions, irrespective of the numerical order of candidates.
 Dragišić appeared in the seventh position on the Radical Party's list and was given a new mandate when the party won twenty-three seats.
 The DOS won a landslide majority, and the SRS served once again in opposition.

 In February 2003, the Federal Republic of Yugoslavia was restructured as the State Union of Serbia and Montenegro.
 The new country had a unicameral legislature whose members were chosen by the republican parliaments of Serbia and Montenegro.
 By virtue of its performance in the 2000 election, the SRS had the right to nominate eight members of the federal assembly; Dragišić was included in his party's delegation.
 He was not a candidate in the 2003 parliamentary election, and his terms in the republican and federal assemblies ended in early 2004.

 Serbia introduced a system of proportional representation for local elections after 2000.
 Dragišić appeared on the SRS's lists for Belgrade and Zemun in the 2004 Serbian local elections; he took a seat in the latter assembly but not the former.
 He was later re-elected to the Zemun assembly in the 2008 local elections.
-The Radicals won plurality governments in Zemun in both 2004 and 2008.
+The Radicals won plurality victories in Zemun in both 2004 and 2008 and formed coalition governments in the municipality on both occasions.

 The SRS experienced a serious split in late 2008, with several members joining the more moderate Serbian Progressive Party (Srpska napredna stranka, SNS) under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Dragišić remained with the Radicals.
 He was the party's nominee for mayor of Zemun in a special off-year election in 2009; the Radicals were defeated, and he served in the local assembly afterward as an opposition member.
 He was not a candidate for re-election in 2013 and has not returned to political life since this time.

 In 2018, it was reported that Dragišić owned a five per cent stake in Vojislav Šešelj's Velika Srbija publishing firm.